This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 1:

-In a large pot over medium-high heat, add a drizzle of olive oil followed by chopped onion, carrot, and celery.
+In a large pot over medium-high heat, add a drizzle of olive oil, then chopped onion, carrot, and celery.

 carrots, celery, and onion with ginger, garlic, turmeric and thyme.